AnonymouX47/term-image/README.md

 If you've tested `term-image` on any other terminal emulator that meets the requirements for any of the render styles, please mention the name (and version) in a new thread under [this discussion](https://github.com/AnonymouX47/term-image/discussions/4).

-Also, if you're having an issue with terminal support, you may report or view information about it in the discussion linked above.
+Also, if you're having an issue with terminal support, you may report or check information about it in the discussion linked above.

 ## Features